 User-based security access is generally tenant-wide and these security groups contain critical tenant maintenance functions (for example Business Process Administrator, Security Administrator).

 Standard workers are security groups that apply across the majority of the worker population (for example Employee as Self).

-- designed your business processes;
+- design your business processes;

 When to Test Your Security Configuration and Why